Working with Listings

 Allow group MarketplaceUsers to manage app-catalog-listing in tenancy

 • The following policy gives the specified example group, MarketplaceUsers, general access to managing instances and images, along with the required level of access to attach existing block volumes to the instances.
 Use this policy in conjunction with the preceding policy for users who need to launch instances from image listings.
-For users who need to launch stacks from stack listings, use this policy in conjunction with the next set of policy statements.
+For users who need to launch stacks, container images, and helm charts, use this policy in conjunction with the next set of policy statements.

 Allow group MarketplaceUsers to manage instance-family in compartment ABC